ElwinUng0120/Personal-Profile/README.md

 # Personal Profile with React
-This my personal profile website hosted on Github Pages: <br>
+This my personal profile website hosted on Github Pages:
-It is based on the *WithDatabase* branch.
+It is based on the *WithDatabase branch.

 ## What's New?
 - The site was rebuilt using the **React** framework